What is Ethervista?

 Common Questions

 Yes.
-A $10 flat fee on a $50 swap is 20%.
-On a $5000 swap, it's 0.2%.
+A $10 flat fee on a $50 trade is 20%.
+On a $5000 trade, it's 0.2%.
 This model favors larger transactions.
-Whether that's good or bad depends on your perspective - it discourages wash trading and bot spam, but makes the DEX less accessible for small amounts.
+Whether that's good or bad depends on your perspective - it discourages fake trading and automated spam, but makes the platform less accessible for small amounts.

 Rewards drop proportionally.
 ETH rewards come from trading activity - no trades, no fees, no rewards.
 This is more honest than emission-based models that promise fixed APYs until the treasury empties.

-Smart contract risk (all DeFi).
-Impermanent loss for LPs.
+Smart contract risk (all blockchain finance).
+Temporary value loss from price changes for pool depositors.
 Volume dependency for yield.
 Token price can still go to zero for market reasons.
 The 5-day lock helps but doesn't eliminate scam risk for new tokens.
-DYOR.
+Do your own research.